Knowing What's Missing: Assessing Information Sufficiency in Question Answering: Introduction

 We hypothesize that a more robust approach for determining context sufficiency is to frame the task around identifying what specific information is missing.
 This reformulation offers two key advantages.
 First, it forces the model to form a concrete hypothesis about an information gap, which can lead to a more reasoned sufficiency judgment.
 Second, it produces a granular and actionable output that can be highly beneficial for downstream applications.
 For example, guiding the next query in an iterative retrieval system to find the necessary context can even improve the QA performance.
+Recent work on utility-based passage selection has shown that modeling which passages actually contribute to answering a question can significantly improve both retrieval and downstream performance \cite{zhang2025distillingsmallutilitybasedpassage, jain-garimella-2025-modeling, xu2025trainingutilitybasedretrievershared}.
+Our work complements this line of research by focusing on whether the retrieved context is collectively sufficient, rather than scoring individual passages.
 However, simply asking for missing information may not suffice, as the model may hallucinate non-existent gaps.
-To address this, we propose an \textbf{Identify-then-Verify} framework that first generates multiple hypotheses about missing information and establishes a consensus, then critically verifies this consensus against the source text.
+To address this, we propose an \textbf{Identify-then-Verify} framework that first generates multiple hypotheses about missing information and establishes a consensus, then verifies this consensus against the source text.
 If the predicted information is indeed missing, the second step would fail to attribute it back, and we use this signal as the verification for the first stage's output.

 We make three main contributions in this paper. {\bf (1)} We establish that information sufficiency prediction remains a challenging problem for open-ended inferential questions by benchmarking existing approaches on various multi-hop and answerability datasets. {\bf (2)} We propose an Identify-then-Verify framework that reformulates sufficiency assessment as identifying and verifying missing information, leveraging self-consistency and semantic consensus to mitigate hallucination.
 Our approach can comprehensively identify information gaps, providing actionable outputs for downstream applications. {\bf (3)} We demonstrate substantial improvements over strong baselines across diverse benchmarks on complex questions both in accuracy and justification alignment.
 We further establish that sufficiency exists on a spectrum from pragmatic inference to strict literal matching, which our framework accommodates by treating verification strictness as a tunable parameter.